PtPrashantTripathi/PortfolioTracker/FRONTEND/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report 🐛
-about: Create a bug report for AdminKit
+about: Create a bug report for PortfolioTracker
 labels: bug
 ---